 To get to the starting point of the trek is itself an adventure.
 However, both the Annapurna Base Camp and Annapurna Circuit treks are well connected by road, making them fairly accessible.

-For Annapurna Base Camp, most travelers first drive and fly to Pokhara, Nepal’s beautiful lakeside city and a popular trekking starting hub.
+For Annapurna Base Camp, most travellers first drive and fly to Pokhara, Nepal’s beautiful lakeside city and a popular trekking starting hub.
 From here, a short drive takes you to places like Nayapul or Hile, where the actual trek begins.

 The Annapurna Circuit Trek usually starts from Besishahar or Dharapani, which are also reachable by road from Kathmandu or Pokhara.
 As road access has improved over the years, you now have options for jeep rides to cut down walking time, if you are on a tight schedule.